Responsible Disclosure Policy

 - The vulnerability/security issue will be prioritized analyzing the potential impact and exposure;

 - We will confirm to you that we have received your report by an assigned security representative;

 - We might request additional information from you as needed to investigate and resolve the issue;

 - According to the nature of the vulnerability/security issue, we will fix and notify you, our customers and/or regulatory authorities, or take other actions as necessary.

 To prevent exploitation of reported vulnerabilities/security issues before workarounds or fixes are available, we kindly ask you to refrain from disclosing the vulnerability/security issue until u-blox allows you to do so.

-There is currently no fixed reward (“bug bounty program”) in place. u-blox may decide to recognize your efforts in the Acknowledgements below.
+To recognize your contributions aside from payouts through the invite-only bug bounty program, we may, upon your authorization, thank you through an entry in the Acknowledgements section below.
 Please also note that as to your contribution made the terms and conditions for the u-blox website apply, and u-blox will thus be able to use any information provided in any commercial context.

 We would like to thank all individuals and companies who have reported security issues in u-blox infrastructure or Products.

 We continuously monitor and investigate reported security issues.
 In this section, we publish confirmed security vulnerabilities related to u-blox Products.

 Frame Aggregation vulnerability (FRAG)